zetapush/zetapush-examples/README.md

 ---

-## Standard User Management
+## `standard-user-management`

-### changeAccountCreation

-Example of extension of the **StandardUserWorkflow** to change the behavior of the account creation.
+Example of extension of the **StandardUserWorkflow** to ...

-### changeAccountCreation

-Example of extension of the **StandardUserWorkflow** to change the behavior of the account creation.
+* `changeAccountCreation` ... change the behavior of the account creation.

-### changeGenerationToken

-Example of extension of the **StandardUserWorkflow** to change the generation of the token used for the account confirmation process.
+* `changeGenerationToken` ... change the generation of the token used for the account confirmation process.

-### changeMessageConfirmationSender

-Example of extension of the **StandardUserWorkflow** to change the method to send the message of the account confirmation (use SMS for example, displayed in the console for this example).
+* `changeMessageConfirmationSender` ... change the method to send the message of the account confirmation (use SMS for example, displayed in the console for this example).

-### changeTokenStorage

-Example of extension of the **StandardUserWorkflow** to change how the token used for the account confirmation is stored.
+* `changeTokenStorage` ... change how the token used for the account confirmation is stored.

-### changeUserStorage

-Example of extension of the **StandardUserWorkflow** to change the storage of the user informations.
+* `changeUserStorage` ... change the storage of the user informations.

-### changeUuidGeneration

-Example of extension of the **StandardUserWorkflow** to change the generation of the UUID used to identify a user.
+* `changeUuidGeneration` ... change the generation of the UUID used to identify a user.

 ---